 International Travel.
 Traveling abroad may involve special precautions and restrictions.
 See Hendrix's Travel Warning Policy for information about planning a trip to countries on the State Department's warning list.

 Note that Hendrix does not pay for the cost of passports, visas, or other required travel documents; obtaining those items is your responsibility, and it's advisable to get them well ahead of time.
+Exceptions may be made for travel visas that are required to enter a particular country and that do not extend beyond the time of that stay.
 Be sure that your passport expiration date is at least six or eight months beyond your anticipated return (check the policies of the countries you plan to visit).

 Download the proposal form, save it to your hard drive, and rename it with something unique to you (“Cocurricular Proposal Draft_Sanchez”).
 All applications must be submitted on the .docx proposal forms; do not change the format of the form.
 We strongly suggest that you compose and revise your long answers in a separate document, and then paste them into the form.
 This will allow you more formatting flexibility such as paragraph changes, correct italics, and so forth.
 Remember to back up your latest draft each time you work on the proposal.
 Of course, you should type (word-process) your proposal neatly and strive to keep it error-free.